Shock absorber: Description

 Pneumatic and hydraulic shock absorbers are used in conjunction with cushions and springs.
 An automobile shock absorber contains spring-loaded check valves and orifices to control the flow of oil through an internal piston (see below).

 One design consideration, when designing or choosing a shock absorber, is where that energy will go.
 In most shock absorbers, energy is converted to heat inside the viscous fluid.
 In hydraulic cylinders, the hydraulic fluid heats up, while in air cylinders, the hot air is usually exhausted to the atmosphere.
 In other types of shock absorbers, such as electromagnetic types, the dissipated energy can be stored and used later.
-In general terms, shock absorbers help cushion vehicles on uneven roads.
+In general terms, shock absorbers help cushion vehicles on uneven roads and keep wheels in contact with the ground.

 Vehicle suspension

 In a vehicle, shock absorbers reduce the effect of traveling over rough ground, leading to improved ride quality and vehicle handling.
 While shock absorbers serve the purpose of limiting excessive suspension movement, their intended main purpose is to damp spring oscillations.
 Shock absorbers use valving of oil and gasses to absorb excess energy from the springs.
 Spring rates are chosen by the manufacturer based on the weight of the vehicle, loaded and unloaded.
 Some people use shocks to modify spring rates but this is not the correct use.
 Along with hysteresis in the tire itself, they damp the energy stored in the motion of the unsprung weight up and down.
 Effective wheel bounce damping may require tuning shocks to an optimal resistance.

 Spring-based shock absorbers commonly use coil springs or leaf springs, though torsion bars are used in torsional shocks as well.
 Ideal springs alone, however, are not shock absorbers, as springs only store and do not dissipate or absorb energy.
 Vehicles typically employ both hydraulic shock absorbers and springs or torsion bars.
 In this combination, "shock absorber" refers specifically to the hydraulic piston that absorbs and dissipates vibration.
-Now, composite suspension system are used mainly in 2 wheelers and also leaf spring are made up of composite material in 4 wheelers.
+Now, composite suspension systems are used mainly in 2 wheelers and also leaf springs are made up of composite material in 4 wheelers.